Skip to main content

 1. Navigate to the search bar that is located in the center of the homepage, if you are in an article or a guide the search bar will be in the upper left corner of the page.

-2. When searching for knowledge, type what you are searching for by using the customer or requestor's context.
-When searching for a document, search using the instrument name.
+2. When searching for a knowledge article, type what you are searching for by using a question/symptom/issue you are having

-Example: My FID won't ignite
+Knowledge Article Example: My FID won't ignite (This is the issue I am experiencing)

 Figure 1: Type the issue into the search bar